lexcor/LT-SecList/legacy/Readme.md

-These are Top Passwords from 2019
+These are Top Passwords pre-2019